IHRA definition of antisemitism: United Kingdom

 It has also been adopted by religious and educational institutions such as the Church of Scotland and King's College London.
-However, in 2017 a resolution to the University and College Union called for the union to formally reject the definition.
+In 2017, a resolution to the University and College Union called for the union to formally reject the definition.

-In August 2019, Tower Hamlets London Borough Council refused to host the fifth annual charity bike ride event in aid of Palestinian children in Gaza called BigRide4Palestine due to concerns that criticism of Israel would violate the IHRA working definition of antisemitism.
-Antony Lerman concluded that the working definition was an obstacle to constructive criticism of Israel.
-Twenty three signatories of an open letter to The Guardian stated that the council's refusal to host the charity event has vindicated concerns raised about the working definition and that it "demonstrates that freedom of expression on Palestine in this country is now being suppressed".
-The signatories included Geoffrey Bindman, Lindsey German, Nadia Hijab, Kate Hudson, Dr Ghada Karmi, Mike Leigh, Jenny Manson, Kika Markham, Karma Nabulsi, Clare Short, Norman Warner and Mark Serwotka.
+In August 2019, Tower Hamlets London Borough Council refused to host the fifth annual charity bike ride event in aid of Palestinian children in Gaza called BigRide4Palestine due to concerns that criticism of Israel would violate the IHRA-WDA.
+Antony Lerman concluded that the IHRA-WDA was an obstacle to constructive criticism of Israel.
+23 signatories of an open letter to The Guardian stated that the council's refusal to host the charity event vindicated concerns raised about the definition and that it "demonstrates that freedom of expression on Palestine in this country is now being suppressed".
+The signatories included Geoffrey Bindman, Lindsey German, Nadia Hijab, Kate Hudson, Dr Ghada Karmi, Mike Leigh, Jenny Manson, Kika Markham, Karma Nabulsi, Clare Short, Norman Warner, and Mark Serwotka.

-In September 2019, Robert Jenrick, the newly appointed Secretary of State for Housing, Communities and Local Government, wrote in the Sunday Express:
+In September 2019, Robert Jenrick, the newly appointed Secretary of State for Housing, Communities and Local Government, said it was "unacceptable that places receiving public money, such as universities and local authorities, choose not to accept our IHRA definition of antisemitism and use it when considering matters such as disciplinary procedures".
+He said he would write to such organisations and that failure to comply would also be "unacceptable".